johnridesabike/coronate/README.md

 #### 1: Grab the code

-For most people, the easiest method to to click the "Clone or Download" button on [this project's GitHub homepage](https://github.com/johnridesabike/chessahoochee).
+For most people, the easiest method is to click the "Clone or Download" button on [this project's GitHub homepage](https://github.com/johnridesabike/chessahoochee).

 If you have Git installed, you can also run:
 ```